Non-governmental organization: Challenges to legitimacy

 The scale and variety of activities in which NGOs participate have grown rapidly since 1980, and particularly since 1990.
 NGOs need to balance centralization and decentralization.
 Centralizing NGOs, particularly at the international level, can assign a common theme or set of goals.
 It may also be advantageous to decentralize an NGO, increasing its chances of responding flexibly and effectively to local issues by implementing projects which are modest in scale, easily monitored, produce immediate benefits, and where all involved know that corruption would be punished.

+Embezzlement, fraud and financial mismanagement reduce credibility of NGOs.

+Referring to the NGO culture in Germany in 2025, with many NGO receiving government funding while at the same time pretending to be independent, Ben Krischke wrote in Cicero, the transcription as "Near-Governmental-Organisaton" would be more appropriate.
+He pointed out, that the concept developed over time under the Angela Merkel administration, with the parties in government being unable to use taxpayer money for partisan activities, directly or via subsidaries, the number of such activities, for which Krischke gave the example of several "Reporting point"-projects for "incidents below the criminal threshold", somehow rose.
+A transparency initiative, trying to unravel the path of taxpayer money to various NGOs, is consequently facing substantial opposition by NGO activists from the left.